Revision Total Knee Replacement

 Your Recovery in the Hospital

-You will most likely stay in the hospital for several days.
+If you are admitted to the hospital, you may stay for several days.
 Although recovery after revision surgery is usually slower than recovery after primary total knee replacement, the type of care you will receive is very similar.

 After surgery, you will feel some pain.
 This is a natural part of the healing process.
 Your doctor and nurses will work to reduce your pain, which can help you recover from surgery faster.